wangziqi2013/wangziqi2013.github.io/_posts/2021-08-26-typed-archi.markdown

 version_mgmt:
 ---

+**Comments:**

+1. The design seems to assume that the type ID of an object pointer is adjacent to the pointer value itself, rather than within the chunk of memory being pointed to (because the type ID address is generated relative to the address of the value to be loaded, not relative to the value itself).
+   I wonder to which extend this assumption is true, because, according to my limited understanding of how interpreters are actually implemented, isn't those type IDs typically embedded in the object itself?

 This paper proposes Typed Architecture, an enhancement to low-power IoT and embedded processors that enables efficient type checking and operand dispatching on hardware.
 The paper is motivated by the fact that current commercial platforms for low-power applications run scripted languages